-Over the years, I’ve done many talks within the manufacturing industry, putting into perspective the real trends and opportunities for innovation that will allow for reinvention of this sector.
-Lots of CEOs are bringing me in for a leadership meeting, knowing that their future will come from aligning to fast paced trends (as opposed to wishful thinking as found in the current political environment).
+Over the years, I’ve done many talks within the manufacturing industry, putting into perspective the real trends and opportunities for innovation that will allow for the reinvention of this sector.
+Lots of CEOs are bringing me in for a leadership meeting, knowing that their future will come from aligning to fast-paced trends (as opposed to wishful thinking as found in the current political environment).
 Much of the opportunity for innovation in the sector involves advanced technologies, digitization, new manufacturing methodologies and process — and of course, 3D printing or additive manufacturing.

 I’ve been speaking on stage about 3D printing for well over ten years.
-The concept of having a printer that can ‘print’ physical things is a fascinating one, and is evolving at a furious pace.
+The concept of having a printer that can ‘print’ physical things is a fascinating one and is evolving at a furious pace.
 Earlier this week, I did a talk for a manufacturing organization in New Haven, CT, that included a detailed overview of who is doing innovative work in this area.
 I’ll blog about that later.

 For now, though, a lot of the opportunity from 3D printing comes from the ability for rapid prototyping and design.
 It unshackles organizations from having to commit to a full production run upon finalizing a product design; instead, it leads to an iterative process in which the product design can be continually changed.
-In addition, there is quite a bit of ‘grassroots’, tinkering innovation around 3D printing, with folks fooling around in their garage or home workshop to developing fascinating new products.
+In addition, there is quite a bit of ‘grassroots’, tinkering innovation around 3D printing, with folks fooling around in their garage or home workshop to develop fascinating new products.
 They can then use contract 3D printing manufacturers to turn their ideas into a physical product.

 To that end, here’s a great story!
-Last year, when I was the opening keynote speaker for the annual PGA Merchandise show, I spoke to the Professional Golfers Association as to how quickly 3D printed golf clubs will become an opportunity for innovation within the game.
+Last year, when I was the opening keynote speaker for the annual PGA Merchandise Show, I spoke to the Professional Golfers Association as to how quickly 3D printed golf clubs will become an opportunity for innovation within the game.
 Watch the clip.